Molecular sieve: Usage

-3A molecular sieves do not adsorb molecules with diameters are larger than 3 Å. The characteristics of these molecular sieves include fast adsorption speed, frequent regeneration ability, good crushing resistance and pollution resistance.
+3A molecular sieves do not adsorb molecules with diameters larger than 3 Å. The characteristics of these molecular sieves include fast adsorption speed, frequent regeneration ability, good crushing resistance and pollution resistance.
 These features can improve both the efficiency and lifetime of the sieve.
 3A molecular sieves are the necessary desiccant in petroleum and chemical industries for refining oil, polymerization, and chemical gas-liquid depth drying.

 3A molecular sieves are used to dry a range of materials, such as ethanol, air, refrigerants, natural gas and unsaturated hydrocarbons.
 The latter include cracking gas, acetylene, ethylene, propylene and butadiene.

 3A molecular sieves are stored at room temperature, with a relative humidity not more than 90%.
 They are sealed under reduced pressure, being kept away from water, acids and alkalis.